rittmananalytics/looker_genai_narratives_mvp/README.md

 #### 1. Data Collection and Preparation

-1. **Create Looker Looks:** Develop Looker looks (reports) to aggregate and visualize the relevant KPIs.
+1. **Create Looker Looks:** Develop Looker looks (reports) to aggregate and visualize the relevant KPIs, for example revenue and sales KPIs, by store, period and high-level sales category
 2. **Extract SQL Queries:** Utilize the "View SQL" feature in Looker to obtain the underlying SQL queries for the defined looks.
 3. **Data Transformation with Dataform:**
 - Utilize the extracted SQL queries as the basis for Dataform configurations.